darchr/gem5art/docs/tutorials/npb-tutorial.md

 There are different classes (A,B,C,D,E and F) of the workloads based on the data size that is used with the benchmarks.
 Detailed discussion of the data sizes is available [here](https://www.nas.nasa.gov/publications/npb_problem_sizes.html).

-This tutorial follows the following directory structure:
+This tutorial follows the following directory structure (inside the main directory):

 - configs-npb-tests: gem5 run and configuration scripts to run NPB
 - disk-image: contains packer script and template files used to build a disk image.